 - a.
-In the Default Grab Folder section, enter the full path to the folder in which to save files created using the Input Grabber in the Path box, or click Browse (...) to the right of the box to use the Browse for Folder dialog box to select the grab folder. - b.
 In the Record Folder section, use the Mode list to select the mode of folder management to use to store files created by the Record Client.
 The options are: - Project | Last Used save the files to the last folder used in a project folder for saving a file. - Last Used save the files to the last folder used for saving a file. - Fixed always save the files to the folder file path entered or selected in the Path box. - Project always save the files to the last project folder used for saving a file.